CooperSmout/coopersmout.github.io/projects.md

 ## WISDOM
 _Weighted Information Schema for Distributed Open Metrics_

-WISDOM is a generalizable framework that began life as a disruptive scholarly publishing model and evolved through active experimentation at [Open Heart + Mind](https://openheartmind.org) to become a generalizable framework for diverse, self-organizing communities.
+WISDOM is a generalizable framework designed from first principles to revolutionize the way communities recognize and reward contributions.
+It began life as a radically transparent scholarly publishing model, designed to disrupt the scholarly publishing industry, and was later evolved through active experimentation at [Open Heart + Mind](https://openheartmind.org) to become a generalizable framework for diverse communities.
 By creating a fair, transparent system for recognizing and rewarding all forms of contribution, WISDOM empowers contributors and connects diverse communities with aligned goals.

 At the heart of WISDOM is an inclusive review protocol with immediate rewards for contribution reviews, which are converted into group-level metrics showing the diverse qualities of contributions.
 Contributors are then rewarded with tokens representing the value of their contibutions, and metrics representing their expertise and reliability.
 The entire process is open, decentralized and autonomous, ensuring everyone can participate while guarding against bias and cheating through self-referential meta-reviews.
 Learn more by watching this [quick video introduction](https://www.youtube.com/watch?v=yUmmEZqdGRw), or by reading more on the [Open Heart + Mind website](https://openheartmind.org/research/) or our [Github README] (https://github.com/openheartmind/WISDOM).